IlyaBoyur/api_praktikum_bot/README.md

 # Telegram Bot for Homework updates
-* This bot requests Yndex.Praktikum API for homework updates every 20 minutes.
+* This bot requests Yandex.Praktikum REST API for homework updates every 20 minutes.
 * In case of an error exception is logged into a file homework.py.log

 ## How to use bot